 Famous products: Eggplants, peppers, pistachios, capers

-Chef Jean’s tip: When creating this vegetarian dish, the aim is a careful balance of sweet, sour and salty flavours.
+Chef David’s tip: When creating this vegetarian dish, the aim is a careful balance of sweet, sour and salty flavours.
 Caponata is great as a side to fish or loaded on crusty bread.

 Install this webapp on your iPhoneInstall this webapp on your iPadInstall this webapp on your Android phoneInstall this webapp on your Windows phone